-If the complaint is against another member of the TCDSB community other than an employee, (e.g. parent or student) the complainant will submit a written complaint to the School Administrator/Supervisor with a copy to the appropriate Supervisory Officer.

-- 1. The School Administrator/Manager may conduct the investigation directly or may assign a Designate to act in this role. - The School Administrator/Manager may consult with the Conflict Resolution Department for advice on conducting the investigation or exploring other dispute resolution options. - 2.
+- 1. If the complaint is against another member of the TCDSB community other than an employee, (e.g. parent or student) the complainant will submit a written complaint to the School Administrator/ Supervisor with a copy to the appropriate Supervisory Officer. - 2.
+The School Administrator/Manager may conduct the investigation directly or may assign a Designate to act in this role.
+The School Administrator/Manager may consult with the Conflict Resolution Department for advice on conducting the investigation or exploring other dispute resolution options. - 3.
 The fact-finding investigation process shall begin within ten (10) working days but no later than fifteen (15) working days unless circumstances dictate otherwise.
 The investigation shall conclude within thirty (30) working days from the commencement of the investigation unless circumstances dictate otherwise.
-If necessary, the School Administrator/Manager will put safety measures in place until the investigation process is completed. - 3.
+If necessary, the School Administrator/Manager will put safety measures in place until the investigation process is completed. - 4.
 The School Administrator/Manager will discuss the complaint separately with the two parties, and may consult with others who are in a position to provide relevant information.
 Both parties may recommend relevant witnesses.
 Employees involved in this process including all witnesses have the right to union representation during these and any other discussions during this process.
 Witness participation is voluntary.
-The Board cannot compel witnesses to participate in this process.

-- Administrator/ Manager will meet separately or together with the relevant parties to review the outcome of the investigation and attempt to resolve the complaint.
-No written report shall be provided.
-If the incident is resolved at this stage, no further action will be taken. - If the complaint is not resolved at this stage, recommendations may be considered to remedy the situation including alternate forms of dispute resolution. - s.
-In the event a complainant has one or both of the specific concerns set out below, within ten (10) working days of receipt of the decision, a request may be made by either the complainant or the respondent to the area Supervisory Officer to review the decision. - 6.
-The grounds for review are: - the School Administrator / Supervisor and or Designate did not comply with the procedures set out in this Policy; or - new evidence has become known after the decision but before the expiry of the ten (10) working days limitation period for requesting a review. - 7.
-No review of the decision will be undertaken with regard to the claim that the conclusions drawn by the School Administrator / Supervisor and or Designate(s) based on findings of fact were incorrect. - A review will affirm or amend a decision or require that a new investigation be undertaken. - 8.
-The complainant, at any stage, may choose to withdraw the complaint.
+The Board cannot compel witnesses to participate in this process. - 5.
+Once the investigation is completed, both parties will be given a copy of a summary report which will provide the results of the investigation and any corrective action that has been or that will be taken as a result of the investigation.
+The School Administrator/ Manager will meet separately or together with the relevant parties to review the outcome of the investigation and attempt to resolve the complaint.
+If the incident is resolved at this stage, no further action will be taken. - If the complaint is not resolved at this stage, recommendations may be considered to remedy the situation including alternate forms of dispute resolution. - 6.
+In the event a complainant has one or both of the specific concerns set out below, within ten (10) working days of receipt of the decision, a request may be made by either the complainant or the respondent to the area Supervisory Officer to review the decision. - 7.
+The grounds for review are:

+- the School Administrator / Supervisor and or Designate did not comply with the procedures set out in this Policy; or - new evidence has become known after the decision but before the expiry of the ten (10) working days limitation period for requesting a review. - 8.
+No review of the decision will be undertaken with regard to the claim that the conclusions drawn by the School Administrator / Supervisor and or Designate(s) based on findings of fact were incorrect.

+A review will affirm or amend a decision or require that a new investigation be undertaken.

+9. The complainant, at any stage, may choose to withdraw the complaint.
 The Board, however, may still be obliged to investigate.